Two Way Direct

 Do not return fully charged non-IMPRES batteries to the charger for an 'extra boost.'
 This action will significantly reduce cycle life.

 With proper care, batteries should last about a year and a half..

 Two-way radio batteries are central to the proper functioning of your radios.
-Many radio users are unaware that their radio batteries are close to expiring or losing power.
+Many radio users are unaware that their radio batteries are close to expiring or loosing power.
 A lifeless battery can cause many radio failures and warning signs are a first clue to a potential problem (see battery care on the advice page).
 For many operations radios are used on multiple shifts and are not cared for or inspected on a regular basis.
 Good quality Motorola radios are meant to last even in the most harsh environments, however, your radio is only as good as the battery inside.

 Our new FREE Battery Analysis service is designed to get a current reading of your battery status.
 The new system is called the Battery Optimizing System.
 This system provides fast, effective and accurate readings of the battery health and can accommodate most any battery.